FOR IMMEDIATE RELEASE:

 [La version française suit le texte anglais.]

-TORONTO, July 30, 2020 - Today, Peter Weltman, Ontario’s Financial Accountability Officer, submitted his 2019-20 Annual Report to the Speaker of the Legislative Assembly.
-The report summarizes Weltman’s activities during his second year in office in support of his mandate to provide all Members of the Legislative Assembly with relevant, authoritative, and timely information on the financial impact of government policies.
+TORONTO, July 14, 2021 - Today, Peter Weltman, Ontario’s Financial Accountability Officer, submitted his 2020-21 Annual Report to the Speaker of the Legislative Assembly.
+The report summarizes Weltman’s activities during his third year in office in support of his mandate to provide Members of Provincial Parliament with relevant, authoritative and timely information on the provincial economy and finances.

-- The FAO received ten research requests from MPPs, resulting in four reports.
-The remaining requests were either pushed to subsequent years or remain currently unfulfilled due to increasing demands for the FAO’s limited resources.
+- In 2020-21, the FAO received 22 research requests from MPPs and two committee requests, which resulted in 11 reports.
+The remaining requests were either moved to subsequent years or unfulfilled due to increasing demands for the FAO’s limited resources.

 About the FAO

 Established by the Financial Accountability Officer Act, 2013, the Financial Accountability Office (FAO) provides independent analysis on the state of the Province’s finances, trends in the provincial economy and related matters important to the Legislative Assembly of Ontario.
 Visit our website at http://www.fao-on.org/en/ and follow us on Twitter at https://twitter.com/InfoFAO.